The Warrens of Virginia (1915 film)

-The Warrens of Virginia is a 1915 American drama film directed by Cecil B. DeMille.
+The Warrens of Virginia is a 1915 American silent drama film directed by Cecil B. DeMille.
 Prints of the film survive at the George Eastman House Motion Picture Collection.

 Plot

 As the American Civil War begins, Ned Burton leaves his Southern love, Agatha Warren, and joins the Union army.
 He is later protected and saved from death by Agatha in spite of her loyalty to the South.